Radio Equipment Regulations 2017: Great Britain

 The obligations of importers to the GB market in the UK include:

-- The importer must ensure the manufacturer has drawn up the technical documentation and a Declaration of Conformity; the radio equipment is UKCA marked see footnote 2 and is accompanied by the required documents and information regarding the manufacturer.
+2) The importer must ensure the manufacturer has drawn up the technical documentation and a Declaration of Conformity; the radio equipment has the relevant conformity assessment marking (see section 9 (or section 10 for Qualifying NI Goods)) and is accompanied by the required documents and information regarding the manufacturer.
 See regulation 21.
-Until 31 December 2027, the UKCA marking may be affixed to a label affixed to, or a document accompanying, the equipment.

-- Where the importer believes equipment is not in conformity, the importer must not place it on the GB market and, where it presents a risk, the importer must inform the manufacturer and the market surveillance authority of that risk.
+4) Where the importer believes equipment is not in conformity, the importer must not place it on the GB market and, where it presents a risk, the importer must inform the manufacturer and the MSA of that risk.
 See regulation 22.

-- The importer must take action where they have reason to believe that the radio equipment they have placed on the GB market is not in conformity with the legal requirements of the 2017 Regulations by bringing the equipment into conformity, withdrawing the equipment or recalling the equipment.
-Where the equipment presents a risk, the importer must immediately inform the market surveillance authority, giving details of how the equipment is not in conformity and any corrective measures taken.
+9) The importer must take action where they have reason to believe that the radio equipment they have placed on the GB market is not in conformity with the legal requirements of the 2017 Regulations by bringing the equipment into conformity, withdrawing the equipment or recalling the equipment.
+Where the equipment presents a risk, the importer must immediately inform the MSA, giving details of how the equipment is not in conformity and any corrective measures taken.
 See regulation 27.
 Read more information on how to notify the MSA.

 8. Obligations of distributors